-Alarm Jack (Option)
+(Option)

-This BNC connector (or terminal strip) provides the optional alarm output, and is usually not installed.
-If installed, see details in Appendix
+Alarm Jack This BNC connector (or terminal strip) provides the optional Alarm (Option) Output, and is usually not installed.
+If installed, see details in

-I - Specifications for the Alarm Output.
+Appendix H - Specifications for the Alarm Output.

-Prog TTL Jack
+Prog TTL Jack This BNC connector provides the optional Programmable TTL (Option)

-This BNC connector provides the optional Programmable TTL pulse rate output and is usually not installed.
-If installed, see signal definition in Appendix J - Specifications.
-This pulse rate is normally shipped from the factory as 10MPPS but can be changed via command cpuoptsconfig.
+Output and is usually not installed.
+If installed, see signal definition in Appendix I - Specifications.
+The pulse rate is normally shipped from the factory as 10MPPS but can be changed via command cpuoptsconfig.